ParabYash/ParabYash/README.md

 Data Scientist and Machine Learning Enthusiast
 ----------------------------------------------

-I'm a passionate Data Scientist currently pursuing my master's in Data Science at the University of Nottingham.
+I'm a passionate Data Scientist.
 My journey in data science and software development has equipped me with a versatile skill set in data analysis, visualization, and machine learning.

 # About Me
 ## 💼 Professional Experience
-### Software Engineer at Tata Consultancy Services (TCS)
+### Software Development Engineer at Tata Consultancy Services (TCS)
-- Consultant at General Eelectric Vernova: Led automation sprint planning, developed and executed automation scripts using Robot Framework, Selenium, and Python.
-Ensured risk mitigation and defect management.
+- Consultant at General Eelectric Vernova: I contributed to projects aimed at enhancing operational efficiency and reducing downtime through data-driven solutions, leveraging my skills in data analysis, preprocessing, and visualization.
 ### Data Analyst at Exenture Global
-- Analyzed large datasets using Python and SQL, delivering insights that optimized marketing strategies and improved sales conversion by 10 percent.
+- Analyzed large datasets leveraging Python and SQL, delivering insights that optimized marketing strategies and improved sales conversion by 10 percent.
 Developed interactive dashboards in Power BI for business performance tracking.

 ## 🎓 Education
 - Master's in Data Science | University of Nottingham